emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

    -	second-order spatial effects (spatial dependencies)
    -	spatial anisotropies (directional trends)

-### Analytical Specification

-Describe the exact analytical specification that was used to test each hypothesis
-1. For computational studies include information about the hardware and software environments of both the original study
-2. Identify the coordinate system(s) and projection(s) used during the original analysis
-3. Specify if/how edge effects were addressed.
-Provide details regarding the extent of any buffer or guard areas used.
-4. Describe the type of model, the specification of that model, distributional assumptions of the model, and any post-hoc analyses used to test each hypothesis.
-Key aspects of some common geographical analyses include:
-   - If a spatial weighting scheme was used, provide a functional description of that scheme
-   - If a spatial model was used, provide detailed description of that model
-   - If a classifier was used, provide details about the selection of training data, validation data, and if any independent test data
-   - If a spatial multi-level model was used, identify the spatial scale of each level, the variable included at each level, and the levels any spatial structures or cross-scale structure are estimated at.
-Inference Criteria, Results, and Robustness: For each separate hypothesis, provide a description of the results of the original study and the relevant inference criteria and robustness checks
-1. Describe the specific criteria (e.g., p-values, effect size, model fit) and thresholds that were used to make inferences.
-   -	Identify any adjustments made for multiple testing (e.g., Bonferroni, Sidak) and how they were implemented.
-2. Describe the result associated with each hypothesis.
-   -	Identify the size and direction of the effect, measure of variance of the effect, statistical assessments
-3. Describe any robustness checks that were completed to assess the strength and reliability of inferences for each hypothesis.
-Identify any spatial components varied during robustness checks.

 ## Materials and Procedure (just say if you did anything different; linking to our resources [handouts and models]; if something is documented, refer to that documentation)